cs1302uga/cs1302-styleguide/README.md

 ```

 **Rationale:**
-While the C style is also syntactically correct in Java, Oracle advises that,
+An array is a type of object in Java.
+While the C style presented above is
+syntactically correct in Java (i.e., it will compile), Oracle advises that,
 "convention discourages this form; the brackets identify the array type and
 should appear with the type designation."
+When declaring a variable
+that refers to an array object, the Java style results in a declaration that
+is consistent with how variables to other, non-array types of objects are
+declared.

 ## ConstantName

 Constant names must use `CONSTANT_CASE`: all uppercase letters, with each word separated
 from the next by a single underscore.
 A _constant_ is a `static` and `final` field or an
 interface/annotation field, except `serialVersionUID` and `serialPersistentFields`.

+**Note:** A field that is `final` but not `static` is sometimes referred
+to as an *instance contant* or *constant instance member* because it looks
+like an instance variable that is also declared `final`.
+Despite being `final`, an
+instance constant is not considered a "constant" under the definition
+provided by this `[ConstantName]` guideline -- the definition requires that it also be
+`static` -- and should follow the same naming convention as instance variables as
+described in the [`[MemberName]`](#membername) guideline.

 **Rationale:**
 This naming convention for constants is pervasive among Java programmers and is even